 We believe life is full of experiences that enhance life.
 Therefore enriching children’s lives is important to us.
 In addition to our main curriculum we embed as many enrichment opportunities as possible through; weekly planned activities, visits, visitors to school and residential trips.

-Just a few of the opportunities we offer our children weekly are; violin lessons, singing, outdoor learning, sports and cookery, forest schools, geocaching, DT specialist workshops- these are just a small sample!
+Just a few of the opportunities we offer our children weekly are outdoor learning, sports, cookery, forest schools, geocaching, DT specialist workshops- these are just a small sample!